BirteStrunk/BirteStrunk.github.io/04_teaching.markdown

 ### The New School for Social Research

-*Teaching Fellow* for the student-run department workshop on Bayesian Econometrics (Spring 2023).
+*Teaching Fellow* for the class Bayesian Econometrics (Spring 2023, 7 sessions).

 *Teaching Assistant* for Till van Treeck for the course 'Political Economy of Distribution and Growth: United States and Germany' (Fall 2021).